Alcibiades-Capital/valorem-website/site/_docs/clear-litepaper.md

 date: 2022-04-13 00:00:00 +01
 last_modified_at: 2022-05-29 00:00:00 +01
 title: Clear Litepaper
-description: Discover how Valorem revolutionizes options clearing in the decentralized space, offering unparalleled flexibility, reduced execution costs, and a promise of permission-less interactions.
-Explore the novel mechanisms that steer away from traditional constraints, enabling a future where decentralized finance evolves, adapts, and thrives.
-Embrace a new era of options clearing with Valorem Clear.
+description: Discover how Valorem disrupts options clearing in the decentralized space, offering unparalleled flexibility, reduced execution costs, and a promise of permission-less interactions.
+Dig deeper into the novel mechanisms that steer away from traditional constraints, enabling a future where decentralized finance evolves, adapts, and thrives.
 usemathjax: true
 redirect_from:
   - /docs/options-litepaper/